0800WebDev/zinc/README.md

 ---
 Zinc is open source and free to use under the MIT License.

 You are welcome to fork, modify, and redistribute Zinc.
-However, if you distribute a modified version, you must replace all Zinc branding, including the name, logo, icons, and other visual identity, with your own.
-This helps distinguish community forks from the official Zinc project.
+If you distribute a modified version, you must replace all Zinc branding, including the name, logo, icons, and other visual identity, with your own.
+Unmodified versions may retain the original Zinc branding.

+All modified or redistributed versions must retain the original copyright notices, license, and credits.